Friends "Yankee Shop" Models

 Carl Purinton

 Here's what the prototype looked like.
-This is a Boston and Maine "Atlantic" in the 1940s, at Danvers Mass.
+This is a Boston and Maine "Atlantic" in the 1940s, at Danvers Massachusetts.
 What makes this photo particularly relevant to "live steam", is the man in the fireman's window.
 It's Carl Purinton.
 He was a fireman on the Boston and Maine, and was eventually promoted to Engineer.
 He was an Engineer for one day only, and then quit.
 He just "wanted to say that he had done it".
 The Engineer standing in the gangway in this view is Elmer Dean.
 Photo courtesy of Richard Symmes.

 Classic Live Steam of Yesteryear